-- Grading outside of the roadway ROW not related to a TCE or ROW agreement is generally assumed to be ineligible but can be evaluated by OCTA on a case by case basis, but must be tied to the MPAH improvement(s) and not supplant developer (or any other project obligations). - ROW acquisition greater than the typical ROW width for the applicable MPAH Roadway Classification.
+Grading outside of the roadway ROW not related to a TCE or ROW agreement is generally assumed to be ineligible but can be evaluated by OCTA on a case-bycase basis but must be tied to the MPAH improvement(s) and not supplant developer (or any other project obligations).

+- ROW acquisition greater than the typical ROW width for the applicable MPAH Roadway Classification, unless required by Class II or Class IV bike facilities.
 Additional turn lanes not exceeding 12 feet in width needed to maintain an intersection LOS D requiring ROW in excess of the typical ROW width for the applicable MPAH classification shall be fully eligible.
-Where full parcel acquisitions are necessary to meet typical ROW requirements for the MPAH classification any excess parcels shall be disposed of in accordance with State statutes and the acquisition/disposal plan submitted in accordance with these guidelines.

-• Enhanced landscaping and aesthetic improvements (landscaping that exceeds that necessary for normal erosion control and ornamental hardscape).
+Where full parcel acquisitions are necessary to meet typical ROW requirements for the MPAH classification any excess parcels shall be disposed of in accordance with State statutes and the acquisition/disposal plan submitted in accordance with these guidelines. - Enhanced landscaping and aesthetic improvements (landscaping that exceeds that necessary for normal erosion control and ornamental hardscape). - ROW and/or construction for separated Class I bike facilities, unless a connection into the MPAH roadway is required.